socialplanning/opencore/nui/member/README.txt

     With no email set, we should get an error portal status message
     >>> view.change_email()
     >>> view.portal_status_message
-    [u'Please enter your new email address in the text field']
+    [u'Please enter your new email address.']

     Upon setting an invalid email, we get an appropriate message
     >>> request['email'] = 'foobarbazquux'